serverlessworkflow/specification/specification.md

 In this use case, a third-party service may require information from the caller for traceability purposes.

 The specification doesn't define any specific variable within the `WORKFLOW` bucket, but it's considered a reserved keyword.

+### Naming Convention

+Identifiable components of a workflow definition, such as states, actions, branches, events and functions define a required non-null `name` property which follows the DNS label names as defined by [RFC 1123](https://datatracker.ietf.org/doc/html/rfc1123).

+In other words, `names` must be lowercased, start and end with an alphanumeric character, and contain only alphanumeric characters or '-' (dash) character.

 ## Extensions